Jellyfin-PG/Skin-Manager/README.md

 # Skin Manager

 A Jellyfin plugin that lets you browse and apply community CSS themes from the server dashboard.
-Themes are injected at request time — your Jellyfin install is never modified on disk.
+Themes are injected at request time, your Jellyfin install is never modified on disk.

 ---